-Installing hardwood floors can be an excellent investment to add value and elegance to your home.
-But which type of wood species works best for your flooring?
+Installing wood floors can be an excellent investment to add value and elegance to your home.
+So what are some of the different types of wood flooring?
 With so many species to choose from, we decided to take a closer look at a couple of favorites to help you decide.

 White Oak Engineered Hardwood Floors